Westrock Coffee to Debut Groun - GuruFocus.com

 “We are excited to highlight our new Energy Refresher platform along with a variety of our other innovative beverage solutions,” said Kyle Newkirk, Executive Vice President of Global Sales and Innovation at Westrock Coffee.
 “The National Restaurant Association Show is a great event, and we are eager to demonstrate Westrock’s global capabilities and scale of our portfolio.
 Our innovative coffee, tea, and extracts beverage solutions will be on display, and we encourage all attendees to visit our booth to see for themselves how we can grow their sales and meet the rapidly expanding demand for ready-to-drink, cold coffee, and energy drink beverages.”

 Westrock Coffee will host the following demonstrations at its booth.
-Attendees can also visit resturantshow.westrockcoffee.com for all show information.
+Attendees can also visit restaurantshow.westrockcoffee.com for all show information.

 Saturday, May 20, at 11:30 AM - 12:00 PM CT